FDA advisers back updated COVID shots for fall vaccinations

 But some worried that drawing too close a parallel to influezna could actually lead to confusion among Americans.

 "This is not the flu," said committee member Dr. Paul Offit, a professor of pediatrics at the Children's Hospital of Philadelphia.
-He pointed out that many Americans (those who are not at high risk or elderly) already have some protection against severe illness from COVID-19 because of existing immunity.
+He pointed out that many Americans already have some protection against severe illness from COVID-19 because of prior infection, vaccination, or both.

 "I'm all for updating this vaccine, but I think we need to define... who really benefits from booster dosing?
 Because it's not everybody," he said.